bucs110FALL22/portfolio-MYJBing/ch10/final/README.md

 )*
 CalenderAPI - Shows the current date, tine of London, UK in the Greenwich Mean time format of timezone.

-EmailAPI - spposed to show the email and data parts
+EmailAPI - Message Code details.
+Error code popup detail

 ## KNOWN BUGS AND INCOMPLETE PARTS *(list any known bugs or non-working parts)*

-EmailAPI- Not showing the exact data of email.
-Request bug
+EmailAPI- Shows message code details

 ## REFERENCES *(any resources you use outside of class materials)*
 https://app.abstractapi.com/